WithPrecedent/naru/README.md

 ### Usage

-In this readme and the package documentation:
+In this readme and the package documentation, these are the definitions of commonly used terms:

 * "converter": function that changes an item's type.
-* "modifier": function that changes an item, but not its type (although, in a couple cases, a `modifier` will produce more than 1 of the original type).
+* "modifier": function that changes an item, but not its type (although, in a couple cases, a `modifier` will produce more than one of the original type).
 * "transformer": either a "converter" or "modifier".

-### Dispatchers vs Specific Tools
+### General vs Specific Tools

-`naru` supports Python's `singledispatch` system.
-That means you can call the generic function for transformation and it will call the appropriate function based on the type of the first positional argument passed.[^1]
+`naru` supports Python's [`singledispatch`](https://peps.python.org/pep-0443/) system.
+That means you can call the general function for transformation and it will call the appropriate function based on the type of the first positional argument passed.[^1]